Estimating a Directed Tree for Extremes: Results

 We note that the majority of errors made by \QTree\ involves nodes with less than 150 observations (which are the nodes 5525, 5450, 5423, 5435 and 5524).
 This is not at all surprising.
 The model was fitted to only 75\% of the data, and the optimally chosen $\al^*$ is $0.85$, which means that for each edge involving one of the above nodes, the number of observations available to \QTree\ is at most $150 \times 0.75 \times 0.15 = 14$.
-To check the hypothesis that this threshold is too small for \QTree\ to perform reliably, we excluded all nodes with less than 150 observations and refitted \QTree\ on the remaining 16 nodes (Bottom150).
+To check the hypothesis that this number is too small for \QTree\ to perform reliably, we excluded all nodes with less than 150 observations and refitted \QTree\ on the remaining 16 nodes (Bottom150), resulting in an optimal $\al^*=0.725$.
 The result depicted in Figure~\ref{fig:dir-col-low-part}(bottom) shows significant improvements.
 This manifests another desirable feature of \QTree, namely, that it relies on local (pairwise) estimation, and thus changes to the node set in one part of the tree do not affect the estimated network elsewhere.

-\CK{As expected from a statistical estimation procedure, the statistical choice of the parameter selection by \QTree\ does not always output the best result on every data set.
+We present details of the parameter selection procedure of \texttt{auto-tuned} \QTree\ for the Danube in Figure~\ref{fig:parameter_sel_danube}.
+The respective figures for the Colorado data sets can be found in Figures~\ref{fig:parameter_sel_colup}-\ref{fig:parameter_sel_lowcol150} of the Supplementary Material.
+As expected from a statistical estimation procedure, the statistical choice of the parameter selection by \texttt{auto-tuned} \QTree\ does not always output the best result on every data set.
 However, it fails only by very few edges to the graph estimated with the best choice of parameters.
-For example, for the Danube the parameter $\al=0.75$ (instead of the optimal $\al^*=0.775$) would have lead to a better result (cf. Figure~\ref{fig:dir-danube-0.75}).
-Also for the Top Colorado, $\al=0.9$ would have given perfect recovery of the true network; this is clear as all four metrics become optimal (Figure~\ref{fig:parameter_sel_colup} of the Supplementary Material).}
+For example, for the Danube the parameter $\al=0.75$ (instead of the estimated optimal $\al^*=0.775$) would have lead to a better result (cf. Figure~\ref{fig:dir-danube-0.75}).
+Also for the Top sector of the Colorado, $\al=0.9$ would have given perfect recovery of the true network; this is clear as all four metrics become optimal (see Figure~\ref{fig:parameter_sel_colup}).